caillotantoine/gettingstartedgdb/README.md

 ```

-This program is a simple fibonacci program that prints the 10 first elements of the fibbonacci sequence.
+This program is a simple fibonacci program that prints the 10 first elements of the fibonacci sequence.
 We may compile it as follow:
 ```
 gcc -g test.c -o test
 ```
-The option `-g` enables debugging injformation in the executable.
+The option `-g` enables debugging information in the executable.

 ### Start in debug
 To start the program in debug mode, we run `gdb` with the name of our program in debug mode as follow:
 ```
 gdb test
 ```
 We then get thrown in a new console but our program is not running yet.
-To run it, we use the command `run` or the simplier `r`.
+To run it, we use the command `run` or the simpler `r`.

 ## Breakpoints
-For dubugging, breakpoints are very usefull since it allows you to stop your program at a given place in order to inspect what's happening.
+For debugging, breakpoints are very useful since it allows you to stop your program at a given place in order to inspect what's happening.

 ### Setup breakpoints
 There are multiple ways to setup breakpoints.
 The main ones are the following: